Konrad Henlein: Contact with Britain

 Henlein told Seton-Watson that he only criticized Czechoslovakia as a "dishonest democracy".
 Henlein admitted his party was völkisch, but denied having any contacts with Germany, and said that claims his party was subsidized by the Germans were a "lie".
 Seton-Watson asked if it was really possible for someone to believe in both völkisch ideology and German-Czech equality, but wrote that Henlein seemed very sincere.

 Few in Britain had paid attention to Czechoslovakia before 1938, but the few who did tended to cite the "injustices" of the treaties of Versailles and St. Germain: that the Sudetenland was not allowed to join Germany or Austria as the majority of the Sudetenlanders had asked in 1918–19.
 Given these sympathies, Henlein was well received at the Chatham House.

 In May 1936, Czechoslovak Prime Minister Milan Hodža declared in a speech: "The government would take care that Henlein achieved no success, and it was confident that the SdP would then split up into various factions that could then be more easily handed".
 On 12 June 1936, Henlein complained in a speech in Eger that the law in Czechoslovakia protected only the rights of individuals, not "racial groups".

 In July 1936, Henlein again went to London and expounded upon various grievances felt by the volksdeutsche of Czechoslovakia.
 "It may well be that Germany has designs on Czechoslovakia in any event," wrote the Permanent Undersecretary of the Foreign Office, Sir Robert Vansittart after meeting him, "but it is quite certain that at present the Czechoslovak government are providing them with ... a first-class pretext".
 London knew from 1936 onward that Henlein's party was being secretly subsidised by Germany.
 One Foreign Office official wrote in April 1937 when a journalist from The News Chronicle presented evidence that Germany was financing the SdP that the documents "do not really tell us anything new".
 In the fall of 1936, President Beneš, despite his distaste for Henlein, tried to talk with him, but Henlein, on orders from Berlin, ignored the feelers.

 Starting in January 1937, the British government pushed Benes to negotiate with Henlein, but Beneš refused.
-The French minister in Prague, Leopold Victor de Lacroix, supported Beneš, saying that any concession to Henlein would weaken Czechoslovakia, and thus the entire cordon sanitaire as the French alliance system in Eastern Europe was known.
+The French minister in Prague, Léopold Victor de Lacroix, supported Beneš, saying that any concession to Henlein would weaken Czechoslovakia, and thus the entire cordon sanitaire as the French alliance system in Eastern Europe was known.
 As France was Czechoslovakia's most powerful ally, Beneš felt no need to give in to the British pressure in 1937 for talks with Henlein about devolving power from the Castle.
 Weinberg argued that this was a great missed opportunity for Beneš as "...the way to show up Henlein as disloyal was for the Czechoslovak government to make him a real offer which he would either have to accept, thereby recognizing the willingness of the Prague government to make meaningful concessions, or reject and thereby show himself uninterested in agreement".